 It is an exciting time in the financial industry: New payments networks, solutions and tools introduced in the past few years have launched a revolution in the way payments are made and received, initiating tremendous change for businesses, consumers and financial institutions in the U.S. and across the globe.
 These changes have already begun to impact and transform the way businesses operate, and are poised to influence offerings, processes and profit margins into the future.
 Treasury and financial professionals provide their insights into and observations on their current experiences with new payments innovations, such as The Clearing House’s Real-Time Payments, Zelle® and Same Day ACH; what the changes mean for their organizations; and expectations for impacts in the next five to ten years.
 Key findings from a recent industry survey on the future of payments is also shared and used as a catalyst for the discussion.

-Jeffrey Horowitz, Head of North American Corporate, Government and Not-for-Profit Relationship Management for BNY Mellon Treasury Services, Bank of New York Mellon
+Jeffrey Horowitz, Head of North American Corporate, Government and Not-for-Profit Relationship Management, BNY Mellon

 Frank D’Amadeo, Director of Treasury Operations, Consolidate Edison Company of New York